 The Impact of Research

 Both technological tools and the globalization of management education are having a profound influence on another one of AACSB’s key concerns: the impact of management research.
-In 2008, AACSB published an in-depth report on this subject, which can be found online at www.aacsb.edu/resource_centers/research/default.asp.
+In 2008, AACSB published an in-depth Impact of Research report.
 Scholars are also taking a closer look at the impact of research, myself included.
 Alex Wilson and I recently collaborated on the article.
 “An analysis of the environment and competitive dynamics of management research,” which is forthcoming in The Journal of Management Development.

 These types of studies make it clear that the Internet has made it much simpler for scholars around the world to collaborate, leading to globally focused research that is widely distributed through electronic outlets.
 But even as management research becomes more international, it continues to face a series of related challenges: remaining accessible, collaborative, and useful to business.